saushirur1/Basic-Plagiarism-check-Software/Readme.txt

 computed to determine the similarity percentage.

 User manual:
---> Run all the files on terminal using the command g++ check.h check.cpp checkmain.cpp
+--> Compile all the files on terminal using the command g++ check.h check.cpp checkmain.cpp
+--> Run using the command
+./a.out
 --> enter the names of the files you want to compare or check for Plagiarism --> A result of 0(in degrees) means that the two files are really similar, a result of 90(in degrees ) will imply that that two documents differ and have no